PlanQK/planqk-platform-docs/src/docs/getting-started/sdk-reference.md

 ### Backend

-The `PlanqkBackend` class is based on the IBM [`BackendV2`](https://qiskit.org/documentation/stubs/qiskit.providers.BackendV2.html) class.
+The `PlanqkBackend` class represents a [Qiskit Backend](https://qiskit.org/documentation/stubs/qiskit.providers.BackendV2.html).
-A `Backend` object provides information about quantum backends (e.g., number of qubits, qubit connectivity, etc.) and enables you to run quantum circuits on the backend.
+It provides information about quantum backends (e.g., number of qubits, qubit connectivity, etc.) and enables you to run quantum circuits on the backend.
 Please note that currently, only circuits with gate-based operations are supported while pulse-based operations are not supported.

-The `Backend` class supports the following methods:
+The `PlanqkBackend` class supports the following methods:

 | Method                 | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 |------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|